Tuesday, September 28, 2010

 Crumbled tortilla chips

 1. 12-24 hours before making the chili, place the beans in a large bowl.
-Cover with water and add lemon juice or whey.
+Cover with water about 2-3 inches above the beans and add lemon juice or whey.
 Stir, cover with a towel, and let soak for 12-24 hours.
 Drain and rinse.

 2. Brown ground meat with onions and pepper in a Dutch oven.
 Stir in remaining ingredients.
 Cover and simmer for 4-6 hours.
 You can also cook this in a crock pot for 6-8 hours on the low setting.